 iPhones with MagSafe still work with regular Qi wireless chargers, they are just limited to the same 7.5-watt charging rate as earlier iPhones with them.
 And MagSafe is used for more than just charging—the magnetic attachment feature will make it possible to snap on all sorts of accessories.

-Since MagSafe accessories are not all just for charging, and require an iPhone 12, we’ll round those up in an article separate from this one.
+Since MagSafe accessories are not all just for charging, and require an iPhone 12 or later, we have a separate Best MagSafe Chargers roundup.

 Read more about MagSafe in our guide.